haaddii/Neovim/README.md

 # Neovim
-My Personal Configuration of Neovim
+My Personal Configuration of Neovim and Include some Tmux theme